Baltic Event Co-Production Market

 Director's note

-The main character, Marysia, is rebellious and independent.
-Entering adulthood seems obvious and safe to her; she feels a sense of control over her reality.
-She believes she’s able to choose her own path and get where she wants to be without paying any price, just assuming that everything will go to plan.
-She doesn’t want to live like her mother, who, in her opinion, wasted her life by passively waiting for whatever fate would bring, and clinging to different men.
-Marysia wants to take matters into her own hands.
-However, the path to adulthood isn’t as easy as she thinks, and her plans will not unfold in the perfect way that she has imagined.
+Marysia is rebellious and independent.
+She believes that she's able to choose her own path and get where she wants without paying any price.
+She doesn't want to live like her mother, who, in her opinion, wasted her life by passively waiting for whatever fate would bring, and clinging to a succession of different men.

 The relationship between Marysia and her younger sister is also crucial to me.
-The little girl both admires her big sister, as well as pours some of her biggest frustrations onto her, especially when Marysia strips away her naïve outlook on life and reveals the harsh truth.
-Marysia, on the other hand, can see herself in her younger sister like a mirror; she’s annoyed by her childlike wonder, but at the same time, envies her courage to speak the truth and expose herself to ridicule.
+Marysia can see herself in her younger sister like in a mirror; she's both annoyed by her childlike wonder, and simultaneously envious of her courage to speak the truth and expose herself to ridicule.

 Subjects: